 - 1. No keys?
 Ask OA for caretaker's info. - 2.
+If you are not given keys all the OTBU office at 416-423-3600. - 3.
 Need to go to the washroom during class time?
 Call the office to send someone to your class or flag a school based safety monitor down.
-Do not leave the students unattended - 3.
+Do not leave the students unattended - 4.
 Student's behaviour escalating?
-Remember that ALL behaviours are just communication, what is this student trying to say?
-Approach situation with humor where appropriate to de-escalate, have a private conversation with the student outside of the class, otherwise call office for a school based safety monitor to assist.
-Do not raise your voice.
-Call the office - 4.
+Approach situation with humor where appropriate to de-escalate, have a private conversation with the student outside of the class, otherwise call office for a school based safety monitor to assist. - 5.
+Do not raise your voice... - 6. ...or try to physically block a student from leaving the classroom. - 7.
+Have the office phone number near by and call the office.
+If an issue arises later resulting in a meeting with the administration.
+Their first question will be, "Did you call the office for assistance?" - 8.
 Student wants to leave early?
-Call office and a school based safety monitor will come and escort them to the office to sign out. - 5.
-No lesson plans?
-Improvise!
+Call the office and a school based safety monitor will come and escort them to the office to sign out. - 9.
+In most cases it is best to leave the door open. - 10.
+Remember you are there to supervise the class.
+Be alert and if possible move around the class. - 11.
+Stay calm.
+Do not react to provocation negatively. - 12.
+While it is always a good idea to leave a note for the teacher on how the day went, always leave a note of any unusual incidents and is serious let the office know before leaving the school for the day.